Ethereum Foundation Pectra Competition

 Pectra upgrade scheduled for early 2025, it is Ethereum's next major network improvement following the Dencun upgrade in March 2024.

-The Pectra upgrade enhances smart contract efficiency on Ethereum through a combination of innovative Ethereum Improvement Proposals (EIPs) that address key bottlenecks and improve functionality for developers and users.
+The Pectra upgrade boosts smart contract efficiency on Ethereum with EIPs that fix bottlenecks and enhance functionality for devs and users.

 The Pectra upgrade combines together eight major upgrades, or "Ethereum improvement proposals" (EIPs), into one release.
 Explore them and their security considerations in more detail below.